StefanieD/pimcore-docker-setup/README.md

 # pimcore-docker-setup
 Simple Docker setup for pimcore local development.
 This will install **Pimcore 6.1.0** (as of August 19).

+You can also read a short summary here https://blog.stefaniedrost.com/schnelles-pimcore-setup-mit-docker/

 ## Run Docker
 * Go to root directory
 * run `docker-compose build`